Terminal Commands for Big Data Workflows & GitHub

 create symbolic link to folder ln -s /path/to/folder {LINK NAME}

-exit tmux session but allow it to continue running in background keyboard shortcut ctrl + b d
+exit tmux session & allow it to run in the background ctrl + b d

 check all active tmux sessions tmux ls